Doctoral Programme in Chemical Sciences and Technology

 PhD students Monitoring

-Supervision Agreement (CDS)
+Supervision Agreement (SAD)

-The Documentary Supervision Agreement (CDS) is the document that includes the functions of supervision, tutoring and monitoring of doctoral students.
+The Supervision Agreement Document (SAD) is the document that includes the functions of supervision, tutoring and monitoring of doctoral students.
 It specifies the conditions for carrying out the thesis, the rights and duties of the doctoral student, including possible intellectual and/or industrial copyrights arising from the research, acceptance of the dispute resolution procedure, as well as the duties of the tutor and thesis supervisor (positions that may be occupied by the same person).

 Within a maximum period of six months from the enrollment date of the first year and always before the end of the academic year, PhD students must have the research plan approved.
 This document must include the methodology that the doctoral student will use and the objectives that are intended to be achieved, as well as the means and time planning to achieve them.
 The research plan must be approved by the CAPD.